MarcusZAllen/tennis-court-booking-app/README.md

 - **Modern UI**: Next.js frontend with responsive design
 - **Location Filtering**: Filter by specific tennis courts
 - **Weekly Calendar View**: Easy-to-use booking interface
+- **Distance Calculation**: Set your location to see distances and directions to each court
+- **Address Autocomplete**: Google Places integration for easy address entry

 ## 🏟️ Supported Locations